Blendify/blender-manual/blender_docs/manual/physics/soft_body/settings.rst

    there will not be enough time to slow them down.
 Stiffness
    How elastic that ball of personal space is.
-   A high stiffness means that the vertex reacts immediately to someone invading their space.
+   A high stiffness means that the vertex reacts immediately to another vertex enters their space.
 Dampening
    How the vertex reacts.
    A low value just slows down the vertex as it gets too close.
 A high value repulses it.